Aamer-Qanadilo/POS-Backend/README.md

 >
 > - Endpoint: `/category/:categoryId`
 > - Method: PATCH
-> - Description: Updates a specific product category based on the provided categoryId.
+> - Description: Updates a specific category based on the provided categoryId.
 > - Parameters:
->   - `categoryId` (number) - The ID of the product category.
+>   - `categoryId` (number) - The ID of the category.
 > - Request Body:
->   - `name` (string) - The updated name of the product category.
+>   - `name` (string) - The updated name of the category.
 >   - `image` (optional, string) - The image URL of the category.
-> - Response: Returns the updated product category object if successful, or an error message if unsuccessful.
+> - Response: Returns the updated category object if successful, or an error message if unsuccessful.

 > #### Delete a specific category
 >
 > - Endpoint: `/category/:categoryId`
 > - Method: DELETE
-> - Description: Deletes a specific product category based on the provided categoryId.
+> - Description: Deletes a specific category based on the provided categoryId.
 > - Parameters:
->   - `categoryId` (number) - The ID of the product category.
+>   - `categoryId` (number) - The ID of the category.
-> - Response: Returns a success message if the product category is deleted successfully, or an error message if not found.
+> - Response: Returns a success message if the category is deleted successfully, or an error message if not found.

 ## Unit of Measures